 Organised people plan in advance for death, incapacity and bankruptcy.
 A good plan might be a short, simple will and an enduring power of attorney.
 Often a binding arrangement or nomination for superannuation is needed too.
 Sometimes complex scenarios need a set of stand-alone legal documents and complementary arrangements (for example: will schedules establishing protective trusts, confidential letters of wishes, family trust tweaks, option agreements, property transfers – whatever is needed to elegantly achieve the planned goals).

-Our approach to delivering this most important legal service is –
+Our approach to delivering this highly personal service is –

 - You commit to an initial one-hour consultation (by making an appointment).

 - Prior to the meeting, we will ask you some questions designed to help you prepare for the meeting.

 - At the meeting, we ask the right questions so you do most of the talking and we the listening.

 - After the meeting, we send you our formal recommendations and advice on your succession plan (often including all proposed documentation).

 - You read and respond (usually by e-mail and telephone) with your queries or additional information.

 - We send you any tweaks, corrections or explanations of the documentation required to achieve approval of the plan.
 We meet again if needed.

 - We follow-up to see to it that you do actually sign the documentation correctly with due witnessing (and supply or act as qualified witnesses if required).